From happy customers

 Popular activities include snorkeling, introductory and certified scuba diving, scenic helicopter flights, glass-bottom boat tours, and semi-submersible rides.
 Visitors can also enjoy guided marine biologist tours, touch tanks, island rainforest walks, turtle rehabilitation centres, underwater observatories, and kids' waterslides or splash zones on pontoons.
 Some tours offer private sand cay picnics, sunset cruises, or marine education programs.

-What Great Barrier Reef cruise can I take if I’m on a budget?
+What Great Barrier Reef tour can I take if I’m on a budget?

 Half-day cruises usually begin from AU$95 while some full-day cruises with one reef activity are available for AU$105.